chanchantang/todo/README.md

 - Maybe instead of a modal popup for editing, add a side window which displays details

-- Make sure code is consistent, ex: ' and ", or coding wise with SOLID principles
+- Make sure code is consistent, ex: ' and ", or coding wise with SOLID principles Find out when to use id or class for event listeners

+- Change the looks on mobile

+- Add different popups for selection of category
+- Maybe change dialog to a div

+- Clicking category header hides buttons

+- Convert everything to dataset value instead of id

+- Add a line through text for completed tasks